 Supportive vegetable patch neighbors

-Pair savory with beans to fend off aphids.
-Chervil and basil will protect cucumbers from downy mildew and will also attract pollinating bees that will ensure fruit formation.
+Pair savory with beans.
+This fends off aphids.
+Chervil and basil will protect cucumbers from downy mildew.
+These herbs will also attract pollinating bees to ensure fruit formation.
 With a few season’s practice, you’ll be finding your own successful companions!

 - Read our article on vegetable companion planting.